The first choice any gambler makes after deciding to play online is choosing a casino site. The second is choosing a deposit method.

 - Wire transfer

 Licensed casinos in the US tend to share a pretty common set of deposit options.
 There are little variations from one gambling site to the next, but the methods described below are the most common.

 This is the go-to method for hassle-free deposits.
 Visa and Mastercard are accepted pretty much across the board, and there is word that Discover is slowly coming around to the realities of legal, regulated gambling.

-Debit and credit card deposits work just like making a purchase at any other website.
+Debit and credit card deposits at online casinos in the USA work just like making a purchase at any other website.
 The player inputs his or her card number and security code, chooses a deposit amount and confirms the deposit.
 The casino account will be credited instantly.

 Play+ Reloadable Debit Card

 The Play+ reloadable debit card is one of the more flexible deposit methods available to gamblers.
 It is part e-wallet, part debit card that facilitates instant online deposits in addition to providing players with a physical debit card that can be used to make purchases and ATM withdrawals.